mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/choose-repository.png", "alt": "Choosing the repository", "caption": "Choosing the repository", "indent": 1 }}

-3. Select the repository and click **Deploy Now**.
-Railway can guess that you are deploying a Node app.
+3. Select the repository and click on **Add Variables**.
+Any environment variables that your app needs can be set up now.

-4. The default build may fail as some config changes are required.
-On the deployment screen, you'll see four tabs, navigate to the **Settings** tab and update the root directory as shown below.
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/add-variable.png", "alt": "Adding variable", "caption": "Adding a variable","indent": 1 }}

+4. Toolpad Studio apps run on port 3000, so add a `PORT` variable and set its value to 3000.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/configure-root-directory.png", "alt": "Configuring the root directory", "caption": "Configuring the root directory", "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/add-port-as-a-variable.png", "alt": "Adding port as a variable", "caption": "Adding PORT as a variable", "indent": 1 }}

-5. Scroll down and click on **Generate Domain** to create a public URL.
+5. On the same UI, go to the Settings tab, scroll down and and click on **Generate Domain** to create a public URL.
 You can also create a custom URL.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/generate-domain.png", "alt": "Generating a public URL", "caption": "Generating a public URL", "indent": 1 }}

-6. The build and start commands commands are set to
+6. If you scroll below, you'll see that the build and start commands are set to

    ```bash
    $ npm run build